-4. Creativity fostered and encouraged through inquiry learning and deliberate teaching acts by the teacher.

-The intensity of learning (robustness) to be a continuous focus school wide.

-- Students are clustered and provided with appropriate differentiated learning.
-Teachers of gifted and talented students are competent to extend them intellectually.Extension programme provided specifically for gifted and talented students. - All students with learning support needs identified at entry and monitored throughout their time at OIS.
+- expectations articulated regularly through use of visual media such as class vision posters. - 5.
+Creativity fostered and encouraged through inquiry learning and deliberate teaching acts by the teacher. - The intensity of learning (robustness) to be a continuous focus school wide. - Students are clustered and provided with appropriate differentiated learning.
+Teachers of gifted and talented students are competent to extend them intellectually.
+Extension programme provided specifically for gifted and talented students. - 7.
+All students with learning support needs identified at entry and monitored throughout their time at OIS.
 Individual education plans implemented where required for high needs students.
 Class programmes differentiated to meet student needs.

 Learning support register in place for start of every year and managed by Julie Filipo as the school Learning Support Coordinator.
 (LSC) Close liaison between LSC outside agencies and teachers to provide appropriate support for all students with learning support needs.

-A range of intervention/ support programmes in place to target students needing additional support with their learning. - 7.
-School wide expectations for positive learning environments clearly articulated and required to be implemented by all staff. - 8.
-Gifted and talented students to participate in the incredible minds programme on a Friday.
-Each teaching team to ensure remaining students are provided with a robust learning programme that extends them across the eight learning areas. - 9.
-Fridays not to be seen as a fill in day but carefully monitored by assistant principals and senior management to ensure regular and robust learning continues on the fifth day of the week and provides opportunities for extension.
+A range of intervention/ support programmes in place to target students needing additional support with their learning. - 8.
+School wide expectations for positive learning environments clearly articulated and required to be implemented by all staff. - Gifted and talented students to participate in the incredible minds programme on a Friday.
+Each teaching team to ensure remaining students are provided with a robust learning programme that extends them across the eight learning areas. - Fridays not to be seen as a fill in day but carefully monitored by assistant principals and senior management to ensure regular and robust learning continues on the fifth day of the week and provides opportunities for extension.